sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 ## Custom metrics

 You can collect your own metrics in the browser by supplying Javascript file(s).
-By default we collect all metrics inside [these folders](https://github.com/sitespeedio/browsertime/tree/master/browserscripts) but you maybe have something else you wanna collect.
+By default we collect all metrics inside [these folders](https://github.com/sitespeedio/browsertime/tree/master/browserscripts) but you might have something else you want to collect.

-Each javascript file need to return a metric/value and it will be picked up and returned in the JSON.
+Each javascript file need to return a metric/value which will be picked up and returned in the JSON.
 If you return a number, statistics will automatically be generated for the value (like median/percentiles etc).

-Say we have one file called scripts.js that checks how many javascript that is loaded.
+Say we have one file called scripts.js that checks how many scripts tags exist on a page.
 The script looks like this:

 ~~~bash
 (function() {